Actipro/WPF-Controls/Documentation/topics/barcode/getting-started.md

 ## Add Assembly References

-First, add references to the `ActiproSoftware.Shared.Wpf.dll` and `ActiproSoftware.BarCode.Wpf.dll` assemblies.
+First, add references to the "ActiproSoftware.Shared.@@PlatformAssemblySuffix.dll" and "ActiproSoftware.BarCode.@@PlatformAssemblySuffix.dll" assemblies.
 They should have been installed in the GAC during the control installation process.
 However they also will be located in the appropriate Program Files folders.
 See the product's Readme for details on those locations.

 ## Add the BarCode Control

 Then find the parent element that will contain the bar code.
 This could be a `Window`, a `UserControl`, a `FlowDocument`, a `FixedDocument`, or any other type of WPF `UIElement`.

-Next, add a [BarCode](xref:ActiproSoftware.Windows.Controls.BarCode.BarCode) control to the desired parent element.
-In this sample we will add the [BarCode](xref:ActiproSoftware.Windows.Controls.BarCode.BarCode) to a `FlowDocument`:
+Next, add a [BarCode](xref:@ActiproUIRoot.Controls.BarCode.BarCode) control to the desired parent element.
+In this sample we will add the [BarCode](xref:@ActiproUIRoot.Controls.BarCode.BarCode) to a `FlowDocument`:

 ```xaml
 <FlowDocument